Lewis County profile

 Payroll employment

-• The largest decrease over the year was in transportation, warehousing, and utilities (down 40 jobs).
+• The largest decrease over the year was in private education and health services, which lost 120 jobs.

 Nonfarm employment estimates, not seasonally adjusted, Lewis County